lhover11/bytesofbiology/content/r/getting_started/install_r.md

 #### For a Mac
 note: untested as I do not own a Mac, but this follows other online tutorials:
-To install R on a Mac, after clicking on Download R for macOS -- > click on For Apple silicon (M1-3) Macs:
+To install R on a Mac, after clicking on Download R for macOS, click on
+For Apple silicon (M1-3) Macs:
 R-4.4.0-arm64.pkg
 (again, the version will continue to be updated, so you may see a different version here)